chromaui/chromatic-docs/e2e-visual-tests.md

 <div class="aside">

-💡 The `--headed` flag displays your tests in the browser as they run, which can be another helpful tool for debugging.
+💡 In addition to running the Archive Storybook locally, you can debug by adding the [`--headed` flag](https://playwright.dev/docs/test-cli#reference) to the `playwright test` command, which will display your tests in the browser as they run.

 </div>